 - PopUp Domination – this makes it easy to configure, test and use not only pop-up boxes to get people to sign up to email newsletters but also to embed forms at the foot of posts and elsewhere.
 I’ve still not really got to grips with all its options, but even the limited set I use make it well worth the price, and better than the alternatives out there (especially if you are running WordPress multisite edition).

-- Post Template – lets you create a set of templates for posts which commonly contain similar content.
+- Post Template [update – no longer supported] – lets you create a set of templates for posts which commonly contain similar content.
 For example, my Local Liberal Heroes series all have the same basic layout, so using a template saved time when creating new ones.

 - Safe Redirect Manager – makes it easy to redirect one web address for your site to another one.
 Very useful if, for example, you have a link coming in that goes to a page which has since moved.
 Rather than having to ask the other person to change their link, you can just redirect it yourself.